This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Getting Started with Yoga

-If you live with cerebral palsy or have a child with the condition, trying yoga is a valid way to see real and positive benefits.
-The important thing to keep in mind is that you need to work with a professional, someone who is not only trained in instructing yoga postures but also in working with people who have physical disabilities.
+The important thing to remember is that you need to work with a professional, someone who is not only trained in instructing yoga postures but also in working with people with physical disabilities.

 The poses will need to be adapted, and it takes an experienced professional to know how to adapt them to each individual.
 Start with your doctor or physical therapist for a recommendation of a professional you can work with.